mayankgrwl97/python-bigbluebutton/README.md

 # python-bigbluebutton
 Python wrapper for BigBlueButton API

-This python file has implementations for all the Bigbluebutton apis.
+This python script has implementations for all the Bigbluebutton apis.

 SALT = secret key for your bigbluebutton server

 URL = URL for bigbluebutton e.g. "http://www.exammple.com/bigbluebutton/"